pysat/pysat/docs/tutorial_custom.rst

 **Type** 	        **Notes**
 ---------------     -----------------------------------
   tuple             (data_name, data_to_be_added)
-  dict              Data to be added keyed by data_name Iterable          ((name1, name2, ...), (data1, data2, ...))
+  dict              Data to be added keyed under 'data' Iterable          ((name1, name2, ...), (data1, data2, ...))
   Series            Variable name must be in .name DataFrame         Columns used as variable names